RyderFreeman4Logos/anon-ticket/crates/monitor/DESIGN.md

     }
 }
 ```

+`safe_height` is derived each loop as `wallet_height - MONITOR_MIN_CONFIRMATIONS`, so the monitor refuses to process zero-confirmation (or otherwise immature) transfers and only advances its cursor once blocks have aged past the configured safety window.

 ### Why Polling?
 1.  **Resilience**: If the monitor crashes, it simply restarts, reads the `last_processed_height` from SQLite, and resumes exactly where it left off.
 There are no "missed events" to replay.